souzafcharles/souzafcharles/README.md

 ### :books: I have Bachelor’s degree in
 - Librarianship and Information Science at UFSCar, São Carlos, SP, Brazil
+  - Emphasis: Culture and Discourse, Science and Society (2014-2016)
+  - Emphasis: Technological and Entrepreneurial Information (2012-2013)

 ### :computer: I'm currently an undergraduate student in